UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: System Model and Problem Formulation

 Accordingly, we define the outage probability as the probability that the transmission is in outage over the whole duration $T$, which is expressed as

-Our objective is to minimize the outage probability $O(\{\boldsymbol{q}(t),P_k(t)\})$, by jointly optimizing the UAV's trajectory $\{\boldsymbol{q}(t)\}$ and sensors' power allocation $\{P_k(t)\}$ over time, subject to the UAV's flight speed constraints in (\ref{speed}), the UAV's initial and final locations constraints in (\ref{location}), and the sensors' average transmit power constraints in (\ref{10202130}).
+Our objective is to minimize the outage probability $O(\{\boldsymbol{q}(t),P_k(t)\})$, by jointly optimizing the UAV's trajectory $\{\boldsymbol{q}(t)\}$ and GNs' power allocation $\{P_k(t)\}$ over time, subject to the UAV's flight speed constraints in (\ref{speed}), the UAV's initial and final locations constraints in (\ref{location}), and the GNs' average transmit power constraints in (\ref{10202130}).
 Consequently, the outage probability minimization problem is formulated as

 It is worth noting that the objective function of problem $(\mathtt{P2})$ is non-convex and even non-smooth due to the indicator function with coupled variables $\boldsymbol{q}(t)$'s and $P_k(t)$'s.
 In addition, problem $(\mathtt{P2})$ contains an infinite number of optimization variables over continuous time.
 As a result, problem $(\mathtt{P2})$ is even more challenging to be solved optimally than problem $(\mathtt{P1})$.
 We will deal with this issue in Section \ref{s5}.